-If you are taking 'blood thinning' medication telephone our nurses to know when to stop and restart them.
+If you are taking 'blood thinning' medication, telephone our nurses to know when to stop and restart them.

 Do not drive for the rest of the day.
-Ideally have someone pick you up after the procedure.
-Alternatively, get a taxi home but avoid public transport.
+You should arrange for someone to pick you up after the procedure.
+Alternatively, you can arrange for a taxi to take you home but you must avoid public transport.